jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 #### Reading Arguments

 Reading arguments after execution requires storing the values of the arguments in other objects.
-This is because after execution, the executor will destroy and the arguments will no longer exist.
+This is because after execution, the executor might destroy and the arguments might no longer exist.
 Therefore, to retain the values of the arguments, you must copy the information to other objects.
 The information of a read argument can be the state of the argument.
 In that case, to retain it, you need to copy the state of the argument to another object.

 ![](images/Symbol%20Language%20(2004).242.jpeg)